12 Must-Watch Movies to Learn Portuguese

 But with watching movies to learn Portuguese, the story is entirely different.

-When you watch Portuguese films, you will become more acquainted with the two major dialects — European and Brazilian Portuguese.
+When you watch Portuguese films, you will become more acquainted with the two major European and Brazilian Portuguese dialects.

 You will also gain exposure to different Portuguese accents, slang, and vocabulary.
-It also provides you with listening practice and plenty of motivation to keep learning the Portuguese language.
+This will provide you with listening practice and motivation to continue learning.

-It is better to enroll at any Portuguese institute in Delhi, or other parts of India, including learning Portuguese in Goa.
+It is better to enroll at a Portuguese institute in different parts of the world, either offline or online.

 Where to Watch Portuguese and Brazilian Movies?